The Indiana Lottery, better known as Hoosier Lottery, sells a variety of different lottery tickets, such as:

 There’s more discussion of this later in the post under the how to play sections for these games.

-How to Play Hoosier Lottery Games & Draw Schedules
+How to Play Indiana Lottery Games & Draw Schedules

 Below is a guide to each of the nine lottery games currently available through the Hoosier lottery, including six state-based games and three multi-state games.
 This page also includes detailed information on Hoosier Lottery instant-win scratch cards.